William McKinley: Obtaining the nomination

-It is unclear when William McKinley began to seriously prepare a run for president.
-As McKinley biographer Kevin Phillips notes, "No documents, no diaries, no confidential letters to Mark Hanna (or anyone else) contain his secret hopes or veiled stratagems."
+It is unclear when McKinley began to seriously prepare a run for president.
+His biographer Kevin Phillips notes, "No documents, no diaries, no confidential letters to Mark Hanna (or anyone else) contain his secret hopes or veiled stratagems."
 From the beginning, McKinley's preparations had the participation of Hanna, whose biographer William T. Horner noted, "What is certainly true is that in 1888 the two men began to develop a close working relationship that helped put McKinley in the White House."
 Sherman did not run for president again after 1888, and so Hanna could support McKinley's ambitions for that office wholeheartedly.

 Backed by Hanna's money and organizational skills, McKinley quietly built support for a presidential bid through 1895 and early 1896.
 When other contenders such as Speaker Reed and Iowa Senator William B. Allison sent agents outside their states to organize Republicans in support of their candidacies, they found that Hanna's agents had preceded them.
 According to historian Stanley Jones in his study of the 1896 election:

 Another feature common to the Reed and Allison campaigns was their failure to make headway against the tide which was running toward McKinley.
 In fact, both campaigns from the moment they were launched were in retreat.
 The calm confidence with which each candidate claimed the support of his own section [of the country] soon gave way to ... bitter accusations that Hanna by winning support for McKinley in their sections had violated the rules of the game.

-Hanna, on McKinley's behalf, met with the eastern Republican political bosses, such as Thomas Platt of New York and Senator Matthew Quay of Pennsylvania, who were willing to guarantee McKinley's nomination in exchange for promises regarding patronage and offices.
-McKinley, however, was determined to obtain the nomination without making deals, and Hanna accepted that decision.
-Many of their early efforts were focused on the South; Hanna obtained a vacation home in southern Georgia where McKinley visited and met with Republican politicians from the region.
+On McKinley's behalf, Hanna met with the eastern Republican political bosses, such as Thomas Platt of New York and Senator Matthew Quay of Pennsylvania, who were willing to guarantee McKinley's nomination in exchange for promises regarding patronage and offices.
+But McKinley was determined to obtain the nomination without making deals, and Hanna accepted that decision.
+Many of their early efforts focused on the South; Hanna obtained a vacation home in southern Georgia where McKinley visited and met with Republican politicians from the region.
 McKinley needed 453½ delegate votes to gain the nomination; he gained nearly half that number from the South and border states.
 Platt lamented in his memoirs, "[Hanna] had the South practically solid before some of us awakened."

 Louis Dalrymple cartoon from Puck magazine, June 24, 1896, showing McKinley about to crown himself with the Republican nomination.
 The "priests" are Hanna (in green) and Representative Charles H. Grosvenor (red); H. H. Kohlsaat is the page holding the robe.